 Carol E. Giles, President

 Since founding The Giles Group in 2011, Giles’s industry experience, regulatory knowledge, and relationships across aviation have contributed to crucial compliance solutions and resolutions for major airlines and leading MRO providers, as well as successful renewal certifications for U.S. and international maintenance facilities.
+She is also increasingly recognized as an effective expert witness.

-Giles developed training programs and presented workshops to support the U.S. Trade and Development Agency’s U.S.-Brazil Aviation Partnership and U.S.-India Aviation Cooperation Program.
+In her post-FAA career, Giles developed training programs and presented workshops to support the U.S. Trade and Development Agency’s U.S.-Brazil Aviation Partnership and U.S.-India Aviation Cooperation Program.
 In addition, Giles serves as the regulatory liaison for a leading U.S. organization representing aviation service businesses.
 She serves on industry advisory boards and also provided regulatory support and technical assistance to an industry/government advisory rulemaking committee that made recommendations to the FAA on safety oversight and approvals.

 Previously, Giles led the FAA’s aviation maintenance division.
 As the lead for the global MRO industry, she represented the FAA on U.S. and international aircraft maintenance policy groups, provided strategic counsel to top FAA officials, led FAA-industry teams, and served as National Transportation Safety Board member John Goglia’s special assistant.
 Giles also developed a series of aviation maintenance best practices documents.